varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 used as a key to look up the object in Varnish.

   lookup
     Look up the object in cache.
+Control passes to vcl_miss, vcl_hit or vcl_purge.

 vcl_purge
 ~~~~~~~~~

-Purge the object and all it's variants.
-Variants created when the
+Called after the purge has been executed and all it's variant have been evited.

+  synth
-backend issues a Vary response.
+    Produce a response.

-  fetch
-    Execute the purge.

-  error
-    Fail the purge request.
-Typically you would call error here it
-    request doesn't pass the ACLs.